Drblessing/notes/Notes/encryption.md

 A note on verifying hashes: it ensures the encrypted files have not been tampered with or been corrupted.

 Also, if you want to fully delete the files, you can use a cli like `shred`.
 You can also never let the files touch your computer, and always keep them on a USB drive.
 This is the most secure way to do it.

+If you're really paranoid, you can use a live boot environment like a USB drive with Tails OS.
+This is the most secure way to do it.